2020 MCA AWARDS CATEGORIES.

 3. Change and Transformation in the Public Sector

 Demonstration of a structured and sustainable transition from a current state to a desired state involving major, sometimes fundamental and far-reaching, changes in how an organisation does things, rather than merely the improved performance of existing processes.
-This could include organisational change and restructuring, cultural change, Target Operating Model initiatives, fundamental reengineering of approaches and post-merger activity.
+This could include organisational change and restructuring, cultural change and assistance with major policy initiatives which improve outcomes and provide value for money.

 4. Commercial Excellence

 Demonstration of work that helps clients to improve their value – for instance in their supply chain, through excellence and innovation in procurement and supplier management, outstanding use of financial analysis and risk management (including compliance and regulatory issues), or by implementing new commercial models and/or new business strategies.
-Entries may focus on the supply chains for goods, services or raw materials, whether globally or locally, including variations of managed services and outsourcing arrangements.
+The consultants must show the sustainable difference that the work has made in terms of the return on the client investment in consultants.

 Demonstration of successful project work overcoming cultural, regulatory and geographical barriers in any sector or service line carried out in an overseas market.
 This could be a project carried out by a team of consultants pulled together from around the world to work with the client, or a consulting team working on a project with the client in one or several countries.
 This category is open to all UK-based consultancies, and, uniquely, to consultancies based in other countries as well.
 The latter are not able to enter projects that are carried out in the UK or their own domestic market.